European Vertebrate Management Conference

 There is a plethora of alternatives for accommodation options in and around the city of Ankaran, ranging from luxury resorts to boutique hotels, room rentals, Airbnb, and more.

 However, the Local Organizing Committee recommends Adria Ankaran Hotel & Resort (Conference Venue) where special rates have been guaranteed.
+Please note that the special rates for conference participants are guaranteed until 28 February 2025.
+We therefore recommend that you book your accommodation by this date.

 Adria Ankaran Hotel & Resort